Closed: Consultation on Eastbourne Borough Council savings proposals

 To request the information in a different language or format, please email bpp@lewes-eastbourne.gov.uk

-Paper copies of the consultation information will be available from Eastbourne Town Hall or can be posted on request.
+Paper copies of the consultation information were available from Eastbourne Town Hall or could be posted on request.

 Background information